Phyopma/Blog-mini-ecommerce/Nested Category/nested-category-blog.md

 - The `addCategory` function handles the creation of new categories.
 - It first checks if the user is authenticated (`isAuthenticted`) and has permission to add categories (`isAdmin`).
 - If authentication or permission fails, the function redirects the user to the appropriate page with an error message.
 - It utilizes Prisma ORM (`getExtendedPrisma`) to interact with the database and create a new category using the provided form data.
+Here, I called (`getExtendedPrisma`) function to get prisma instance.
+Later, I will disclouse the purpose of this function.
 - After successful category creation, it triggers a cache revalidation to update the UI.

 **Approach Rationale:**